 The call for changes in the IHS is not only coming from the Administration and the Congress, but from tribal governments as well.
-For example, in response to tribal leaders' desire for more control of its programs and resources, the Congress amended the Indian Self-Determination Act last year to allow up to 30 additional tribes each year to compact with the IHS to provide their own health care based upon their own priorities and design.
+For example, in response to tribal leaders' desire for more control of its programs and resources, the Congress amended the Indian Self- Determination Act last year to require IHS to compact with up to 30 additional tribes each year so they can provide their own health care based upon their own priorities and design.
 Depending on the availability of funding, more tribes are expected to assume their share of the Federal responsibility for their health care.
-Under this self-governance demonstration authority IHS must reduce its administrative costs and transfer those functions and funds to those compacting tribes.
+Under this self-governance demonstration authority, IHS must reduce its administrative costs and transfer those functions and funds to those compacting tribes.

 In the coming year, we will emphasize programs in elder care, youth substance abuse prevention, child abuse prevention, and women's health.
 We must continue to maintain our accomplishments in elevating the health status of Indian people.
-With the partnership between the IHS, tribes, Indian organizations, and the support of the Congress, we will strive to be the best community oriented primary care, rural health delivery system in the country.
+With the partnership between the IHS, tribes, Indian organizations, and the support of the Congress, we will strive to be the best community oriented primary care delivery system in the country.

-The President's budget requests a program level of \$2.3 billion which is a 4.5 percent increase over FY 1995.
-This request of \$2.3 billion includes \$2 billion for health services and \$247 million for health facilities.
-It includes increases of \$91.3 million to allow for the continuation of the FY 1995 program in FY 1996; \$10.8 million to staff and operate newly constructed facilities; \$10.5 million for program expansion in Information System Initiatives, Women and Elder Health, Epidemiology Centers, Child Abuse, Contract Health Services, Urban Health and the Indian Self-Determination Fund.
+The President's budget requests a program level of \$2.3 billion, including \$2 billion for health services and \$247 million for health facilities.
+The 4.5 percent increase over FY 1995 includes increases of \$9.1.3 million to allow for the continuation of the FY 1995 program levels in FY 1996; \$10.8 million to staff and operate newly constructed facilities; \$10.5 million for program expansion in Information System Initiatives, Women and Elder Health, Epidemiology Centers, Child Abuse, Contract Health Services, Urban Health and the Indian Self-Determination Fund.
 The request includes \$11.2 million to complete the construction of the Hays, Montana and White Earth, Minnesota Health Centers.

 The Indian Health Service is committed to current efforts to streamline and reinvent the Federal government.
 Participating in this important initiative will, without a doubt, affect our resources and, ultimately, the delivery of health care.
 If the IHS' applied expertise in core public health functions critical to elevating the health status of AI/AN is diminished, the progress achieved in reducing the disparity in health status will be lost.
-The challenge before all of us - IHS, Tribes, Congress - is to design a more efficient and effective IHS so that we do not lose momentum in our fight to improve the health of AI/ANs.
-We are prepared to, and indeed have, began to take on this challenge.
+The challenge before all of us -IHS, Tribes, Congress -is to design a more efficient and effective IHS so that we do not lose momentum in our fight to improve the health of AI/ANs.
+We are prepared, and indeed have begun, to take on this challenge.
 However, it is important to remember that we are dealing with sovereign nations.
 The ramifications of any change in the delivery of Federal services to these populations requires extensive consultation and involvement with these sovereign governments.